| |

 |

-- X marks the spot
+map of the location - X marks the spot

 blue part: the art centre area 5 hectare